gourao/libnfs/README.md

 Remember to substitute the PVC in the yaml with an existing Trident NAS PVC from your Kubernetes cluster.

-Then run `kubectl apply -f pvctest.yaml`

 This will cause the utility to run a range of tests against the provided PVC.
+The utility can run three test scenarios:

+1. PVC and Data accessibility across Namespaces

+2. PVC and Data modification - In this test, the tool tries to read the contents of a file from a PVC belonging to Namespace A from Namespace B

+3. Data deletion - In this test, the tool will attempt to delete data from a PVC belonging to Namespace A from Namespace B

+To start the test, run `kubectl apply -f pvctest.yaml`

 Wait for the POD to run to completion.
 You should see something as follows: